 RPFF is dedicated to showcasing local and international independent works relevant to people from all walks of life.
 The key communities we serve are Black, Indigenous and People of Colour (BIPOC) communities, people who are low-income, people who live in public housing, and Regent Park residents.
 The films we present break stereotypes and show that no one place or person has just one story.

 - Organize an annual festival along with year-round school and community screenings, panel discussions, exhibitions and professional training.

-- Showcase independent films of all genres that tell the stories of the key communities we serve, by the storytellers of their own communities.
+- Showcase independent films of all genres that tell the stories of the key communities we serve.

 - Uphold our core values of Accessibility, Equity, Community and Celebration.